Published: Sick Lit Magazine, 7/27/2016.

 Funny how your lack of memory of your temp-lover in some ways makes you two equal.
 After your lush-filled night, in a way unexpected, alcohol proved to be the great equalizer.
 Too bad it comes with headaches, which has subdued some.

 You pick up your pace as the trail cuts away from the highway and let the cleaner air sweeten your lungs.
-Not much further now.
+Not much farther now.
 Just past that old oak on an iron bench, should be your never-lover.
 The name reminds you never to get too close.

 Your heart picks up pace with your stride.
 Very rarely the bench is empty, no book, no intent eyes, no calmness, just the empty air where life should be.
 You can never understand your never-lover’s peace and fear disrupting it.